-- 1. The Rule applies to all registered persons who trade in securities listed or futures contracts traded on the Hong Kong exchanges or derivatives, including over the counter derivatives, written over such securities or futures contracts, regardless of where such trades are effected.
-It is expected that all exempt dealers will comply with the Rule. - 2.
+- 1. The Rule applies to all licensed or registered persons who deal in securities and/or futures contracts that are listed or traded on a recognized stock market or a recognized futures market or derivatives, including over the counter derivatives, written over such securities or futures contracts, regardless of where such trades are effected. - 2.
 If upon request from one of the exchanges and/or the SFC (singularly or collectively "the Regulators" unless the distinction is important) client identity information is provided within two business days, disciplinary action will not be taken. - 3.
 For collective investment schemes, discretionary accounts or discretionary trusts, the only information normally required is the name of the scheme, account or trust in question and the person who ultimately originates the instruction in relation to that transaction (i.e. usually the individual investment manager responsible for the investment decision).
 The Regulators will not ask for information in relation to subscriptions in, redemptions from or switches between collective investment schemes. - 4.
-The SFC will not specify any particular way to comply with the Rule as long as a registered person has systems in place to ensure that the information can be provided within two business days of the request.
-One method is by using an agreement whereby the registered person's client would agree to provide the details of the ultimate beneficiary and of the person originating the instruction for a transaction directly to the Regulators on request.
+The SFC will not specify any particular way to comply with the Rule as long as a licensed or registered person has systems in place to ensure that the information can be provided within two business days of the request.
+One method is by using an agreement whereby the licensed or registered person's client would agree to provide the details of the ultimate beneficiary and of the person originating the instruction for a transaction directly to the Regulators on

+- request.
 The agreement would have to provide that the information would still be available even after the agreement ended. - 5.
-Failure to follow the Rule may reflect on the registered person's fitness and properness.
-However, where the registered person can demonstrate that it was satisfied on reasonable grounds at the time of the transaction that the required information would be provided in due time, disciplinary action will not be taken. - 6.
-In summary, a registered person is under a duty to know with whom it is dealing.
-A registered person should ask a client if it is acting as principal or agent.
-If it is acting as principal, the registered person should record the details as set out in the Rule.
-If it is acting as an agent, the registered person should find out who the principal is and obtain the required information about the principal.
+Failure to follow the Rule may reflect on the licensed or registered person's fitness and properness.
+However, where the licensed or registered person can demonstrate that it was satisfied on reasonable grounds at the time of the transaction that the required information would be provided in due time, disciplinary action will not be taken. - 6.
+In summary, a licensed or registered person is under a duty to know with whom it is dealing.
+A licensed or registered person should ask a client if it is acting as principal or agent.
+If it is acting as principal, the licensed or registered person should record the details as set out in the Rule.
+If it is acting as an agent, the licensed or registered person should find out who the principal is and obtain the required information about the principal.
 If this information can be provided it should be recorded before the transaction or within two business days.
-If, for a genuine reason (e.g. confidentiality) it cannot be, the registered person can enter into an arrangement that the information will be provided to the Regulators upon request.
-A registered person should be satisfied on reasonable grounds about the accuracy of the information obtained or that the information will be provided within the required time upon request.
+If, for a genuine reason (e.g. confidentiality) it cannot be, the licensed or registered person can enter into an arrangement that the information will be provided to the Regulators upon request.
+A licensed or registered person should be satisfied on reasonable grounds about the accuracy of the information obtained or that the information will be provided within the required time upon request.